 Make sure to balance requests.
 It’s common for you to feel caught in the middle sometimes.
 Try to find a middle ground.

-Setup a weekly check-in
+Setup a weekly check-in or daily standup

 Here’s one of the most important things you can do as a boss.
 Think about your team as a customer.
 Your job is to learn and understand about small issues (or what you’re doing well) as quickly as possible.